iobroker-community-adapters/ioBroker.panasonic-viera/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (jens-maus) added support to set Application and Encryption Key in adapter admin
 * (jens-maus) changed adapter to use node-panasonic-viera to support modern TV models

 ### 1.0.2